Connecting Through SSH

 Connect Through SSH option

-Set up SSH Connection
+Set up an SSH Connection

 Note: Read Unable to Verify SSH Details if you are using our RSA public key and your SSH server runs on a newer Linux version, such as Ubuntu 22 or Amazon Linux 2023.